clarissacarcha/samplemob/README.md

 2. Session invalid.
 Flushing of session based on error.
 3. Go back button in password confirmation.
 4. Notification on Rating
-5. JC API SMS and Email
+5. App crashing on consecutive incorrect password

 # Customer TODO